George Cowper, 6th Earl Cowper: Political career

 Cowper entered the House of Commons for Canterbury in the 1830 general election, and served briefly under his uncle Lord Melbourne as Under-Secretary of State for Foreign Affairs between November and December 1834.
 He lost his seat in Parliament in the 1835 general election.
 Two years later he succeeded his father in the earldom.
 Between 1846 and 1856 he served as Lord-Lieutenant of Kent.

-Family
+Marriage and issue

 Lord Cowper married Lady Anne Florence de Grey (who after her husband's death succeeded as sixth Baroness Lucas of Crudwell), daughter of Thomas de Grey, 2nd Earl de Grey, in 1833.
-They had two sons and four daughters;
+They had two sons and four daughters: